fogfish/typhoon/docs/testing.md

    _ /= gt(..., ...),
 ```

-The scenario is automatically decode content into suitable format using Content-Type of response as hint.
+The scenario decodes content into suitable format using Content-Type of HTTP response as hint.
 However, the current version is JSON centric.
 It parses JSON to nested set of key-value pairs and offers *lenses* to focus on particular value.

 #### match